JaremKaas/regular-expression/README.md

 # regular-expression
 This is my project on regular expressions.
-It was done during the Language, Automata and Computation course.e.
+It was done during the Language, Automata and Computation course.